 \subsection{Construction of the mock populations}

 For both M30B and FS1 compact binaries, we use the population available on the StarTrack\footnote{http://www.syntheticuniverse.org/} website.
-For FS1 model we only consider the following data for each binary: (i) the masses for the merging compact objects $m^i_{1,2}$, and (ii) the delay time between the formation of the binary at zero-age main sequence (ZAMS) and its coalescence, $t_{\rm del}^i$.
-For compact binaries of M30B model we use the following data for each binary: (i) the masses for the merging compact objects $m^i_{1,2}$, (ii) the merger redshift, and (ii) the merger rate density for each binary in the observer fame of reference.
+For the FS1 model, we only consider the following data for each binary: (i) the masses of the merging compact objects $m^i_{1,2}$, and (ii) the delay time between the formation of the binary at zero-age main sequence (ZAMS) and its coalescence, $t_{\rm del}^i$.
+For compact binaries of the M30B model, we use the following data for each binary: (i) the masses of the merging compact objects $m^i_{1,2}$, (ii) the merger redshift, and (ii) the merger rate density for each binary in the observer frame of reference.